rufusraghunath/js-stomp-utils/README.md

 ## [MockStompBroker](https://www.npmjs.com/package/mock-stomp-broker)

-A Node-based mock STOMP message broker with hooks for easy testing of your STOMP clients.
+A Node-based mock STOMP message broker with hooks for easy testing.
+Works well with `ReactStompClient`, but is client-agnostic.

 ## Setup